The Emotions of Nonviolence:

 Forthcoming Bold Type Books

-Grace Lee Boggs: A Revolutionary Life recovers the remarkable story of this visionary thinker through an innovative blend of rigorous scholarship, imaginative reconstruction, and personal pilgrimage.
-Following Grace’s journey from her birth above her father’s restaurant in Providence, Rhode Island, through her philosophical training at Barnard and Bryn Mawr, to her decades of organizing in Detroit alongside her husband James Boggs, this biography refuses conventional forms.
+Grace Lee Boggs: A Revolutionary Life recovers the remarkable story of this visionary thinker through an innovative approach that blends rigorous scholarship with imaginative reconstruction and pilgrimage.
+Following Grace’s journey from her birth above her father’s restaurant in Providence, Rhode Island, through her philosophical training at Barnard and Bryn Mawr, to her decades of organizing in Detroit alongside her husband James Boggs, this biography traces how her revolutionary philosophy grew from lived experience—her early encounters with exclusion, her immersion in Detroit’s Black freedom struggle, her collaborations with figures like C.L.R.
+James and Malcolm X, and her deep conviction that imagination and creativity are themselves political acts.